Woodworm Treatment Cost

 If moving out of your home for longer than a day is not possible then you may want to hire pest control experts to exterminate your woodworm issue with a fogging treatment.

-Fogging treatments involves the use of a fog machine which spreads hydrogen peroxide and silver ion around the space in the form of a fogging solution.
+Fogging treatments involve the use of a fog machine which spreads hydrogen peroxide and silver ion around the space in the form of a fogging solution.
 This will require you to stay out of your home for around two to four hours, as the process can be harmful, although not as hazardous as fumigation.

 Can I Treat Woodworm Myself?